Deep Kernels with Probabilistic Embeddings for Small-Data Learning: Experiment Details

-\textbf{Few-shot Classification.} In DPKL for few-shot classification, data is projected into distributions in a 30-dimensional latent space by passing it through neural network with a single hidden layer of $30$ nodes.
-For 1-shot classification we used $\numweights = 15$ realizations of the neural network to approximate its distribution and trained the model for $40$ epochs while for 5-shot classification we used $\numweights = 10$ and trained the model for $30$ epochs.
-In both cases we followed \citep{chen2019closer} in using a 4-layer convolution backbone for the feature extractor, and using L2 regularization on the classifier parameters with $\lambda = 0.01$.
-As in \citep{chen2019closer}, the mini-Imagenet dataset consists of a subset of $100$ classes ($600$ examples per class) from the original Imagenet dataset.
-During training, the feature extractor with the Baseline classifier was trained on all examples of $64$ classes.
-In the fine-tuning stage we replaced the Baseline Classifier with DPKL.
-For fine tuning $20$ of the remaining $36$ classes were selected as novel.
-Each experiment involved drawing a random sample of $5$ novel classes and picking 1 or 5 (depending on 1-shot or 5-shot) instances per class for fine-tuning following which we measured the accuracy on a query set consisting of $16$ examples per novel class.
-We used a batch size of 4 during fine tuning.
-Results were averaged over 600 experiments and reported with $95\%$ confidence intervals.
-For the meta-learning approaches MatchingNet \citep{vinyals2016matching}, ProtoNet \citep{snell2017prototypical}, MAML \citep{finn2017model}, and RelationNet \citep{sung2018learning}, we report the results on mini-Imagenet as reported in \citep{chen2019closer}. \end{appendix}
+In DPKL for few-shot classification, data is projected into distributions in a 128-dimensional latent space, by passing it through a neural network with a single hidden layer of $128$ nodes, followed by Bayesian Logistic Regression for prediction as described above.
+We evauate DPKL, DBLR, and the deterministic 1-NN classifier described in Appendix A4 of \citep{chen2019closer} on the CUB and mini-Imagenet datasets considered in their paper.
+As in \citep{chen2019closer}, the mini-Imagenet dataset consists of a subset of $100$ classes from the original Imagenet dataset.
+During training, a feature extractor (4-layer convolution backbone) is trained on all examples of $64$ classes called \emph{base classes} as per the Baseline++ approach in \citep{chen2019closer}.
+In the fine tuning stage $20$ of the remaining $36$ classes were selected as \emph{novel}.
+Each trial involves drawing a random set of $5$ novel classes.
+The predictive model (DPKL, DBLR, or 1-NN) is trained on the outputs of the feature extractor for $5$ examples per novel class ($25$ training points in total) and is evaluated on a query set consisting of $16$ examples per novel class.
+For the CUB dataset we have $100$ base classes and $50$ novel classes as per \citep{chen2019closer} with everything else remaining the same.
+For DPKL and DBLR we use $\numweights = 10$ particles to approximate distributions over model parameters.
+All models are trained for 100 epochs (minibatch size = 5), and we pick the parameters which give the least training error (checked after every 10 epochs).
+We report the accuracy on the query set, averaged over 600 trials, along with $95\%$ confidence intervals in Table 1 of the main paper.